Quick Start

 In order to get your VRF up and running you will need to first make your contract VRF Compatible.

-Ensure you have either Foundry or Hardhat set up in your development environment.
+Ensure you have either or set up in your development environment.

 Depending on your environment, use the following commands to import the Gelato VRF contracts: